Idaho Disability Benefits: A Guide to Monthly Payments

 Gem Staters who want SSI benefits must have:

-• Monthly income from wages and/or other sources less than $2,260 if you are blind and $1,350 if you have another disability.
-Couples must have less than $2,607 in combined monthly income.
-The SSA counts child support, alimony, earned interest, SNAP, TANF, etc., as “monthly income.”
+• Monthly income from wages and/or other sources less than $2,590 if you are blind and $1,550 if you have another disability.
+The SSA also counts child support, alimony, earned interest, SNAP, TANF, etc., as “monthly income.”

-• Total assets under $2,000 ($3,000 for couples), including money in the bank and items you could sell, such as stocks and bonds, lottery tickets, etc. Your daily vehicle or wedding ring, the home you own and other daily living items don’t count toward this limit.
+• Total resources under $2,000 ($3,000 for couples), including money in the bank and items you could sell, such as stocks and bonds, lottery tickets, etc. Your daily vehicle or wedding ring, the home you own, and other daily living items don’t count toward your resources limit.

-If your claim is approved, you will receive as much as $841 for an individual or $1,261 for a couple.
+If approved, you will receive as much as $943 for an individual or $1415 for a couple.
 However, you could get more if Congress approves a COLA.

 4. How Long Can I Get SSI Payments?

-Idaho disability recipients must pass a disability update every 3-7 years.
-For Idahoans over 65, benefits continue as long as they meet the financial requirements.
-Those under 65 determined ineligible no longer receive benefits.
+You must pass a disability update every 3-7 years.
+For those over 65, Idaho disability benefits continue as long as they meet SSI program financial requirements.
+Those younger than 65 determined ineligible no longer receive benefits.

-Did you know engaging an Idaho disability lawyer ups your chances of receiving benefits by almost 3x?
+Did you know engaging an Idaho disability lawyer ups your chances of success by almost 3x?

 Why wait?
 See if you qualify now!
-Click below to start your free online benefits evaluation.
+Click below to start your free online benefits quiz and connect with expert help to answer you claim questions:

 Get Your Free Benefits Evaluation